What Is Cloud Migration? Benefits of Moving to the Cloud

 Lift and Shift

-The only downside to this method is that it does not maximize the advantages of the performance and the cloud’s versatility as it involves only moving the application to a new location.
-Therefore it’s more suitable for companies with regular peak schedules and who follow market trends.
+The only downside to this method is that it does not fully leverage the performance and cloud versatility advantages, as it only involves moving the application to a new location.
+Therefore, it’s more suitable for companies with regular peak schedules and that follow market trends.
 Consider it as a first step in the adoption of the Cloud Migration process.

 The Shift to SaaS

 This method involves outsourcing one or more preferred applications to a specialized cloud service provider.
-Through this model, businesses can off-load less business-critical processes and be more focused on their core applications.
-This setup will lead to them becoming more streamlined and competitive.
+Through this model, businesses can offload less business-critical processes and focus more on their core applications.
+This setup will enable them to become more streamlined and competitive.

 Legacy Application Refactoring

-Cloud migration processes allow companies to replicate their legacy applications completely into the cloud platform by refactoring them.
+Cloud migration processes enable companies to fully replicate their legacy applications on the cloud platform through refactoring.
 In this way, you can allow legacy applications to function and concurrently build new applications to replace the old ones on the cloud.

 Re-platforming

 Re-platforming is a cloud migration process that involves replacing the application code to make it cloud-native.
-This process is the most resource-intensive type of migration, as it requires a lot of planning.
+This process is the most resource-intensive type of migration, as it requires extensive planning.

 Completely rewriting business processes can also be quite costly.
-Nonetheless, this is the migration method that allows for total flexibility and brings you all the benefits of the cloud to its fullest extent.
+Nonetheless, this migration method offers total flexibility and brings you all the benefits of the cloud to their fullest extent.

 The Cloud Migration Process